CDCgov/metapop-model/README.md

 You can run the app locally using Streamlit with `make run_app`.
 To run the advanced app with 3 connected populations, use `make run_advanced_app`.

 ## Stlite app
 You can run the app in-browser only based on [stlite](https://github.com/whitphx/stlite).
 Within the repo, you can load `stlite/index.html` directly in your browser.
 To build a sharable version, run `make build_stlite_app` which will create `stlite/measles_sim.html` which can be shared and requires the internet but no access to internal resources nor to a server.
-Note that `pygridler` required removal of `progressbar` for compatibility with `pyodide`/`stlite`.
+Note that `pygriddler` required removal of `progressbar` for compatibility with `pyodide`/`stlite`.

-## Stlite app
-You can run the app in-browser only based on [stlite](https://github.com/whitphx/stlite).
-Within the repo, you can load `stlite/index.html` directly in your browser.
-To build a sharable version, run `make build_stlite_app` which will create `stlite/measles_sim.html` which can be shared and requires the internet but no access to internal resources nor to a server.
-Note that `pygridler` required removal of `progressbar` for compatibility with `pyodide`/`stlite`.

 ## Project Admin
 * Paige Miller, yub1@cdc.gov (CDC/IOD/ORR/CFA)